maxschelski/cytostoch/README.md

 The example under \scripts contains a simple simulation of MTs in the neurite running on a GPU.

+In order to run scripts, an NVIDIA GPU must be available at the machine.

 Note: Execution on CPUs currently not supported.
-Will be added again in the future.
+Will be added in the future.

 # Installation